 Grebeg Syawal Ceremony

-The ceremony is held yearly on the first day of the tenth month of the Javanese calendar (Syawal) at the tip of Ramadhan, the Muslim holy month of abstinence.
-Grebeg Syawal is a celebration control to commemorate the completion of the Muslim devoted abstinence duties.
-The ceremony is analogous to the Grebeg Maulud ceremony with its colorful of Gunungan procession from Sultan Palace to the Grand Mosque.
+The ceremony is held yearly on the first day of the tenth month of the Syawal Javanese calendar at the end of Ramadhan, the Muslim holy month of abstinence.
+The Grebeg Syawal is a celebration control to commemorate the completion of the Muslim devoted abstinence duties.
+The ceremony is analogous to the Grebeg Maulud ceremony with its color full of Gunungan procession from Sultan Palace to the Grand Mosque.

 Grebeg Besar Ceremony